kevinl94303/kevins-messing-around/rancher-rolling-update.md

 # Rolling Upgrade in Rancher 1.6
 When we want to update a global service, the built-in "rolling upgrade" scheme is not available.
 (After reading online, I believe it is because Rancher's default "rolling upgrade" creates a new service to replace the old one, and the public ports are already occupied by the old service).
-However, Rancher supports an "in-service upgrade" which achieves the results we want.
+However, Rancher supports an "in-service upgrade" which can be configured to perform a rolling upgrade in a desired way.

-# In the Web UI
+# In the Rancher Web UI
 (Source: http://rancher.com/docs/rancher/v1.6/en/cattle/upgrading/#in-service-upgrade)

 In the Rancher Web UI, select the targetted stack which contains the service to upgrade